hashicorp/terraform-website/content/source/docs/cloud/sentinel/mock.html.md

 and all data within the configuration, plan, and state.
 Terraform attempts to scrub sensitive data from these mocks, but we do not guarantee 100% accuracy.
-Treat this data with care, and avoid generating mocks with live sensitive data if at all possible.
-Access to this information requires permission to download Sentinel mocks for the workspace where the data was generated.  ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html))
+Treat this data with care, and avoid generating mocks with live sensitive data when possible.
+Access to this information requires [permission to download Sentinel mocks](/docs/cloud/users-teams-organizations/permissions.html)
+Sentinel mocks for the workspace where the data was generated.  ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html))